PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 flow contract is redesigned separately.
 After committing and pushing this checkpoint, inventory the next unconsumed result family rather than altering that consumed value.
 Never create, update, or reopen a pull request.

+## Stale Squeeze/Reshape boundary assertion correction

+The broader core-cleanup characterization gate found one stale test assertion: the core Squeeze/Reshape result contract still expected a raw dynamic-Reshape call as its predecessor.
+Since `dd58fd84`, that predecessor has been the exact `shape_resolution.core.dynamic_reshape` session record.
+The assertion was updated to the current stable boundary; production source is unchanged.

+The same related gate now reports `72 passed, 1 xfailed in 2.18s`.
+The only xfail is the deliberate characterization gate for the not-yet-implemented core-cleanup result migration.
+Ruff, bytecode compilation, and whitespace checks pass.

+Commit and push this stale-contract correction independently.
+Then commit the core-cleanup characterization separately before changing production source.
+Never create, update, or reopen a pull request.